Back to articles list Articles Cookbook

 How Will Learning SQL Improve My Daily Work?

 Are you thinking of learning SQL but aren’t sure if it's a good idea?
-At first glance, learning SQL may seem completely useless, especially if the industry you are in is not related to IT.
-But that's not true.
-Although your position in the company may not imply that you code every day, you can still gain a lot from SQL.
+If you’re not in a data- or IT-related job, learning SQL may seem completely useless.
+But it’s not!
+Almost any role can gain a lot from SQL.
 If you start learning it, you'll quickly notice that SQL is very present in your life.

-The modern world thrives on data; it revolves around information, and information is commonly stored in databases.
+The modern world revolves around information, and information is commonly stored as data in databases.
 Therefore, being able to handle data or (at least know how it works) is useful to everyone, regardless of their job description.
-Moreover, for many companies, understanding data and knowing how to handle it can be the difference between success and failure.
+Moreover, understanding data and knowing how to handle it can be the difference between success and failure.
+Developing your SQL skills is not just about learning a programming language; it's about unlocking the full potential of data to make informed decisions.

 There are many technical professions related to SQL, including database developers, testers, and system administrators.
-However, there are also many non-technical positions where a knowledge of SQL is needed, including economists, business analysts, and others.
+However, there are also many non-technical positions where SQL knowledge is needed, including economists, business analysts, and others.

-Now imagine that you own a company selling mobile phones.
-You have a database in which you collect data.
-It includes the customer, order, and delivery tables.
+Imagine that you own an online company selling mobile phones.
+You have a database that includes the customer, order, and delivery tables.
 Knowing SQL will help you group data and plan new purchases and the subsequent deliveries.
-You will also be able to choose appropriate promotions.
-You could create SQL reports and easily analyze market trends and customer behavior.
+You could create SQL reports and easily analyze market trends and customer behavior – thus helping you develop more effective campaigns and promotions.

 Librarians

-Why does a librarian need to know SQL?
 Librarians deal with information about books and their current status.
-They’d certainly need a database to track which books have been borrowed, returned, or even lost.
-Take a look at the sample table below, Library_books, which would manage information related to the library’s books:
+They need databases to track which books have been borrowed, returned, or even lost.
+Take a look at the sample table below,

 IDTITLEAUTHORPUBL_DATEAVAILABILITY